openxapi/binance-go/derivatives/umfutures/docs/MarketDataAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiUfuturesGetFuturesDataTopLongShortPositionRatioRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiUmfuturesGetFuturesDataTopLongShortPositionRatioRequest struct via the builder pattern

 Name | Type | Description  | Notes